ietf-rats/draft-zhang-rats-multiverifiers/draft-zhang-rats-multiverifiers.md

                                                | Verifier Manager |
                                                '------------------'

-                      Figure 6: Revised Data Flow based RFC9334
+                      Figure 6: Revised Data Flow based on RFC9334

 # Use Cases

  This Section illustrates some use cases that can benefit from an architecture that takes multiple Verifiers into account.

+   Use case 1: Node Attestation for Trusted Routing

+   Need: Trustworthiness Assessment of routing nodes (Attesters) against Verifier while ensuring the robustiness of the attestation verification service (AVS)

+   Solution: Provide multiple Verifiers (primary and secondaries) to ensure the availability of the AVS for nodes in the network

+   Source:  Trusted Path Routine  [I-D.voit-rats-trustworthy-path-routing], network attestation for secure routing [I-D.liu-nasr-requirements]

    Use case 1: Intent-driven Attestation Classification for Data Center Network Solutions

-   Need: In Data Centers,  Data Processing Units (DPU) need to attester other units (DPUs, CPUs, GPUs) to determine their states.
+   Need: In Data Centers,  Data Processing Units (DPU) need to attest other units (DPUs, CPUs, GPUs) to determine their states.
 There might be hundreds of Verifiers (DPUs) for one Attester (DPU/CPU/GPU).
 At the Attester side, to generate indididually one Evidence for each Verifier could be prohibitive.

-   Solution: The Attester contacts the Verifier Manager to inform it the Verifiers that need its Evidence.
-The Verifier Manager groups all these Verifiers into the same group.
-Each Verifier contacts the Verifier Manager as a Relying Party to know other Verifiers that are interested in the same Attester.
-   One of these Verifiers works as the Relying Party for the Attester, and sends the attestation request to the Attester.
+   Solution: One Verifier works as the Relying Party to contact the Attester, and marks other Verifiers that need to attest this Attester in the same interesting group. sends the attestation request to the Attester.
 The Evidence from the Attester is only generated once and sent to this Verifier.
 This Verifier forwards the Evidence to other Verifiers that in the same interesting group and obtain the Attestation Results from them.
 It generates the Aggregated Attestation Results and shares it within the Verifiers in the same interesting group.
 In this manner, the Attester does not need to generate the Evidence for every Verifier, and the attestation procedure works even when certain Verifier does not work.

-   Source: TCG Trusted Application Protocol (TAP) Use Cases [TAP]

-   Use case 2: Enhancing TEE Device Interface Security Protocol (TDISP)

-   Need: Enhance Trusted Execution Environment Provisioning (TEEP) Architecture with TEE-I/O capabilities for the direct verification assignment of specific system characteristics to targeted (remote) Verifiers

-   Solution: Harmonized Trusted Computing Base to Achieve Secure interfaces and Key Management with Multiple Verifiers attesting different device properties

-   Source: [RFC9397] on TEEP Architecture

-   Use case 3: Intra- and Inter-Domain Trusted Path Routing

-   Need: Trustworthiness Assessment of routing nodes (Attesters) against multiple Verifiers (Control Plane Orchestrators) residing in different network administrative domain

-   Solution: Verification of multiple attestation formats supporting reference integrity manifest with constrained disclosure and resilience to the failure of certain Verifiers.

-   Source:  Trusted Path Routine  [I-D.voit-rats-trustworthy-path-routing], network attestation for secure routing [I-D.liu-nasr-requirements]

-   Use case 4: network endpoint assessment

-   Need: provide resilience in the attestation service

-   Source: use case from [RFC9334]

-   Use case 5: Confidential Data Protection

-   Need: avoid single Verifier corruption, which leads to the leakage of data privacy.

-   Source: use case from [RFC9334]

 # Security Consideration
   [TBD]